DIY Nasal (Sinus) Rinse Solution

 Until the past year or so I have never had a problem with my sinuses.
 Now all of the sudden I have had three sinus infections in less than a year.
-I tried store-bought sinus rinse solutions, which work great, but I thought there had to be a DIY solution that would work just as well.
+I tried store-bought sinus rinse solution kits like this one, which work great, but I thought there had to be a DIY solution that would work just as well.
 And I was right, there is!

 If you have never used a sinus rinse, doctors highly recommend them.
 My doctor told me when he thinks he is starting to get a sinus infection he uses a rinse once or twice a day and this greatly reduces the severity of the sinus infection.
 If you are not sure if you have a sinus infection...if you have a head cold that just won't go away and a dull ache in your forehead (just bend forward and you will feel it instantly), then you probably have a sinus infection.